Interpreting [Interrupting] Youth

 The “Interpreting [Interrupting] Youth” program inversely begins with the youth’s experience of the artwork, challenging conventional models of art interpretation by overturning basic roles of authority and authorship.
 In partnership with Just TV, groups of 4-6 youth work in collaboration to produce a short video that will speak about their experience and interpretations of the artwork presented at Plug In ICA.

-Sessions run Mondays and Wednesdays weekly from 4:30-8pm for 4 weeks.
-The session culminates with a public screening and panel discussion moderated by Assistant Curator and IIY facilitator, Sarah Nesbitt.
+Sessions run weekly Wednesdays 4:30-8pm and Saturdays 12-4:00 for 4 weeks.
+The session culminates with a public screening and panel discussion moderated by the IIY facilitator.
 A healthy meal is prepared for each session.

-For more information or to participate or to register as a participant, please fill out the registration form attatched and email it to firstname.lastname@example.org.
+For more information, to participate, or to register as a participant, please fill out the registration form attached and email it to email@example.com